jsheldon640/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 System requirements
 -------------------

 Only Windows 10 is supported.
+(Some users have gotten it to work on Windows 11, but this is not guaranteed.)

 .. _windows-install-binary-installing-prerequisites: